Learning-Guided Integration Contours Construction for Fast Large-Scale Generalized Eigensolvers: Related Works

-In computational mathematics, solving the generalized eigenvalue problem (GEP) $A\mathbf{x} = \lambda B\mathbf{x}$ is a foundational task.
-While direct methods like the QZ algorithm~\cite{moler1973algorithm} are robust, their computational complexity is prohibitive for large-scale systems.
-This has led to the dominance of iterative methods for large, sparse matrices.
-Among these, Krylov subspace methods like the Lanczos and Arnoldi algorithms are highly effective but are primarily designed for computing extremal eigenpairs~\cite{lehoucq1998arpack, saad2011numerical, stewart2002krylov}.
-Advanced techniques such as the Jacobi-Davidson algorithm were later developed to target specific interior eigenpairs without costly matrix inversions~\cite{sleijpen2000jacobi}.
-However, the one-by-one or small-batch approach of these solvers becomes inefficient when numerous eigenvalues within a broad spectral region are required.
-This specific challenge motivated the development of contour integral eigensolvers.
-These methods leverage spectral projection, constructed via a complex integral of the resolvent, to isolate the desired invariant subspace and find all eigenpairs within a region at once.
+CI eigensolvers leverage spectral projection via a complex integral of the resolvent to find all eigenpairs within a region at once.
 The foundational Sakurai-Sugiura method (SSM) computes moments from the resolvent to approximate the target eigenvalues~\cite{sakurai2003projection}.
 Building on this, the Contour Integral Rayleigh-Ritz (CIRR) method enhances numerical stability by integrating a Rayleigh-Ritz procedure~\cite{sakurai2007cirr}.
-Another prominent algorithm, FEAST, reformulates the problem as a subspace iteration with a spectrally filtered projector, offering excellent parallelizability~\cite{polizzi2009density}.
-Further refinements include the CISS solver for solving nonlinear eigenvalue problems~\cite{beyn2012integral} and methods like Z-Pares that replace numerical quadrature with optimized rational approximations to construct the filter more efficiently~\cite{guttel2015zolotarev}.
+FEAST further reformulates the problem as a subspace iteration with a spectrally filtered projector~\cite{polizzi2009density}.
+Refinements include Z-Pares that replace numerical quadrature with optimized rational approximations to construct the filter more efficiently~\cite{guttel2015zolotarev}.
+In practice, CI performance depends heavily on contour placement.
+Many implementations adopt scouting to guide contouring: this typically involves running a few iterative steps to generate a rough map of Ritz values~\cite{saad2011numerical, gavin2016enhancing}, or using stochastic trace estimation~\cite{hutchinson1989stochastic, di2016efficient} to approximate the eigenvalue count in a target interval~\cite{sakurai2003projection, kostic2013sylvester}.
+However, these pre-processing steps frequently incur substantial computational overhead~\cite{sakurai2013efficient,kramer2013dissecting}.